bfu4/bfu4/README.md

 - 🌱 i’m currently learning to modify things to get what i want from them - lol
 - 👯 i’m looking to collaborate on forge/spigot, game development, or learning experiences with machine code :D
 - 🤔 i’m looking for help with assembler and finding vulnerabilities :o
-- 💬 languages i know: java, c#, bash
+- 💬 languages i can say i know: java, c#, bash
-- 🙈 languages i'm learning: c, cpp, asm, some js fiddling
+- 🙈 languages i'm learning: c, cpp, asm, swift, some js fiddling
 - 🌸 top three animes: no game no life, the melancoly of haruhi suzumiya, sword art online
 - 📫 how to reach me: my email (pgp is there too :D), my twitter, discord (neemy#0030)
 - 💅🏼 pronouns: [she/her](https://pronoun.is/she)